Introduction

 Economics

-Immigrants play an essential role in today’s economy and are projected to account for a substantial proportion of the U.S.’s labor force growth through 2030.
 According to the Bureau of Labor and Statistics, foreign-born workers comprised 18.6% of the civilian labor force in 2023, up from 15.3% in 2006.
-A complete 25% of all entrepreneurs in the U.S. are immigrants, and some of the largest U.S. companies, from Kraft to Tesla, were founded by immigrants.
-Ensuring skilled immigrants can pursue their ventures in the U.S. is just as important as ensuring immigrants have access to the education and training needed to advance their careers and build the skills necessary to meet the needs of the U.S. labor force.
+Around 22% of all entrepreneurs in the U.S. are immigrants, and immigrants founded some of the largest U.S. companies.
+Ensuring skilled immigrants can pursue their ventures in the U.S. is just as crucial as ensuring immigrants have access to the education and training needed to advance their careers.
+This way, they can fill necessary gaps in the U.S. labor force and contribute to the GDP by generating economic growth.

 Society